Table of Contents

 What is SaaS software?

-SaaS is a software delivery method that allows data to be accessed from any device with an internet connection and a web browser.
-In this web-based model, software vendors host and maintain the servers, databases, and the code that makes up an application.
+SaaS is a software delivery method that allows data access from any device with an internet connection and a web browser.
+In this web-based model, software vendors host and maintain the servers, databases, and code that makes up an application.
 The cloud-based model is so standard now that more than 60% of software seekers who call Software Advice only want web-based products—less than 2% specifically ask for on-premise software.

 What is SaaS marketing automation software?